Best Bone Marrow Transplant Treatment in India

 Understanding Types of Bone Marrow Transplant

-In this type of bone marrow transplant in India, your stem cells are harvested.
-They are removed from your bone marrow or your blood and then they are frozen.
+In an autologous stem cell transplant in India, your stem cells are harvested.
+They are removed from your bone marrow or your blood, and then they are frozen.
 After you get high doses of chemo, your stem cells are given back to you.
 It is used in the treatment of:

 • Leukaemia